If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 However, you cannot take as many electives in McMaster iSci as you can in McMaster Health Sciences because of your mandatory course load.

-If you want to see what McMaster iSci is like, you can enroll in the iSci for a day program, where you’ll be able to shadow a first year iSci student, or you can attend a workshop.
+If you want to see what McMaster iSci is like, you can enrol in the iSci for a day program, where you’ll be able to shadow a first year iSci student, or you can attend a workshop.

 To learn more about McMaster Integrated Science, visit this page.